History buffs, Titanic movie fans, and kids alike will revel in strolling through the experience-packed Titanic Museum in Branson Missouri.

 The museum is sprinkled with striking details that paint a vivid picture of what really happened when the RMS Titanic ocean liner tragically struck an iceberg and sank in 1912, leaving only 712 survivors of its 2,208 passengers and crew members.

-While the Heart of the Ocean necklace in the Titanic movie may be fictional, the valuable artifacts that give visitors captivating insight into this historical event at the museum are not.
-The stories told throughout the museum allow the passengers to live on in our memories.
+While the Heart of the Ocean necklace in the Titanic movie may be fictional, the valuable real artifacts and historical information that give visitors captivating insight into this historical event at the museum are not.
+The stories told throughout the RMS Titanic Museum allow the passengers to live on in our memories.

 Gallivant across the starboard ship deck with us to enter a different era in time.
 Keep your ears out for the blast of the ship’s horn as we’re about to take off and share everything you need to know for a smooth sailing day exploring the Titanic.